 - Strained/broken relationships

-Treatment Options for Prescription Medication Abuse
+New Jersey Treatment Options for Prescription Drug Abuse

 Opioids, benzodiazepines, sleeping pills and stimulants are addictive and can produce withdrawal effects.
 Professional treatment is recommended if you are misusing prescription medications.
 Detoxification is the first step in treatment, and medications can be given to ease the withdrawal side effects until the drug of abuse is cleared from your body.
 Depending on the abused prescription medication, detoxification could take as little as three days or up to two weeks.
 Once you are out of the acute withdrawal phase, a therapist will work with you to help manage future cravings.
 The therapist will also teach you healthy coping mechanisms to overcome any underlying triggers associated with your prescription medicine use disorder.
 Cognitive behavioral therapy (CBT), dialectal behavior therapy (DBT), family therapy and interpersonal therapy are all psychotherapy approaches used in substance use disorder treatment.
 Your treatment team will also work to diagnose any underlying mental health disorders that could have been triggering your substance use disorder.